SevdaKIT1234/VIVALDI_Materials/README.md

 More information about the OpenMATERIAL project can be found on the [website](https://github.com/LudwigFriedmann/OpenMATERIAL).

 ## Measurement Campaign
 In VIVALDI there were several Mass campaigns.
-The results listed here include material measurements in the quasi-optical bench.
+The results listed here include material measurements in the QoB.
 For this purpose, several samples were measured and their dielectric properties in the mmWave range were determined.

 ### Measuring principle
 A device under test (DUT) is clamped on a receptacle.
 A horn antenna is placed orthogonally to the sample and transmitting, called Tx-antenna.
 A second antenna then measures the reflected energy at different angles of incidence, called an Rx antenna.
 This is how the scattering parameters are determined.
 In principle, this can be done in the same way for the transmission components.

 ### Measurements results
 The measurement results show the different reflection properties of the material over the frequency and the angle of incidence.
 Based on these measured s-parameters, the permittivity and permeability can later be determined.
-Where [Fig 1](#Fig-1) shows the $S21 in dB$ over the angle of incidence and [Fig 2](#Fig-2) shows the $S21 in dB$ over the frequenz.
+Where [Fig 1](#Fig-1) shows the $S21$ in $dB$ over the angle of incidence and [Fig 2](#Fig-2) shows the $S21$ in $dB$ over the frequenz.

 ![Fig-1](setup/s21_over_a.svg "Fig 1")      |  ![Fig2](setup/s21_over_f.svg "Fig-2")
 :-------------------------:|:-------------------------: